-At the time that a trade matches, the CCP becomes the buyer to the selling clearing member and the seller to the buying clearing member.
+A derivatives CCP guarantees the financial performance of its clearing members.
+At the time that a trade matches,7 the CCP becomes the buyer to the selling clearing member and the seller to the buying clearing member.
 In this way, clearing members do not need to make a credit assessment of the other clearing members or their clients.
-In an electronic trading environment, clearing provides valuable anonymity; buyer and seller (and buying clearing member and selling clearing member) rarely know (or need to know) each other's identity.
+In an electronic trading environment, clearing provides valuable anonymity; buyer and seller (and buying clearing member) rarely know (or need to know) each other's identity.

 In order to guarantee the performance of all clearing members, a derivatives CCP collateralizes, or "margins," the financial performance exposure that the CCP has to each of its clearing members.
-This is called performance bond collateral, and it is based upon the historical price volatility of the instruments, multiplied by the number of open (unliquidated) positions that a clearing member has with a CCP.9 By setting the performance bond collateral requirements at levels that anticipate a likely one-day market (price) movement, a CCP should have any potential liquidation risks reasonably well collateralized before the fact.
+This is called performance bond collateral, and it is based upon the historical price volatility8 of the instruments, multiplied by the number of open (unliquidated) positions that a clearing member has with a CCP.9 By setting the performance bond collateral requirements at levels that anticipate a likely one-day market (price) movement,10 a CCP should have any potential liquidation risks reasonably well collateralized before the fact.11

-Should a clearing member fail to satisfy its financial obligations to a CCP, that CCP would declare the clearing member to be in default and would transfer or liquidate its positions, liquidate the relevant performance bond collateral, and apply the proceeds to cover the costs of of their positions with their respective clearing members by providing eligible performance bond collateral assets, most of which are simply passed through by the clearing members to the CCP.
+Should a clearing member fail to satisfy its financial obligations to a CCP, that CCP would declare the clearing member to be in default and would transfer or liquidate its positions, liquidate the relevant performance bond collateral, and apply the proceeds to cover the costs of liquidation.12 Should the costs of liquidation exceed the proceeds of the performance bond collateral, any residual loss would be covered by the very substantial financial assets held in reserve.13

+Clearing members satisfy their performance bond (initial margin) collateral requirements by depositing eligible assets (which are largely composed of cash, U.S. Treasury securities, and equity securities) with the CCP.
+Similarly, clearing members' clients collateralize the risk of their positions with their respective clearing members by providing eligible performance bond collateral assets, most of which are simply passed through by the clearing members to the CCP.
 Performance bond collateral requirements are generally set to cover one day's probable market movement with a 95% to 99% confidence limit.
-To protect itself from the probable liquidation costs associated with a defaulting clearing member, the CCP must then "refresh" the utility value of the performance bond collateral daily.
-The CCP does this by removing each day's market risk from the clearing system, thus preventing losses from accumulating above the levels collateralized by the performance bond collateral.
+To protect itself from the probable liquidation costs associated with a defaulting clearing member, the CCP must then "refresh" the utility value of the performance bond collateralized by the performance bond collateral.
 Removing this market risk is accomplished by revaluing all open positions to current market prices (thus, they are "marked to market").
 Clearing members having a debit balance with the CCP are required to promptly satisfy that deficiency.
 The process for doing so for futures contracts is somewhat different than the process for options contracts.